In the span of 7 short days, two friends went through what felt like category 4 or 5 hurricanes.

 “Come to me all who are weary and heavy-laden and I will give you rest..”
 (Matthew 11:28)

-A gift of peace
+A gift for you

 I would like to give you the scripture cards shown here.
 They will help remind you of the one who calms our personal storms.
 It is free.
 No email is required.